Understanding Early Intervention in Speech Therapy

 Example #3: [Client] will identify 5 body parts (i.e., point on body), when named by a familiar communication partner, in 9 out of 10 trials.

-Example #1: [Client] will use the phrase, “Want [item],” when making requests for preferred toys/objects, in 80% of opportunities.
+Example #1: [Client] will use a multimodal approach to produce the phrase, βWant [item],β when making requests for preferred toys/objects, in 80% of opportunities.

 Example #2: [Client] will label 10 people/objects/animals, during a joint book reading activity, with 90% accuracy.